PasanBhanu/lecture-hall-assistant-dashboard/README.md

 ## Introduction

-SS12 is an innovation challenge organized to recognize the best social innovators gloabllay.
+SS12 is an innovation challenge organized to recognize the best social innovators globally.
 The theme for this year is 'EMPATHY TO ENGINEERING: SOLUTIONS FOR MACRO ISSUES'.
 Students form global Universities will be participating displaying their engineering skills.

 Team Technocrats from University of Moratuwa participated IEEE SS12 2018 International Competition held in NSBM Green University Town, Sri Lanka.
 Team Technocrats won the 1st Runner Up in Maker Fair competition.
 The winning team members are,